facebook/facebook-for-woocommerce/readme.txt

 * Tweak - Removed sell on Instagram by @mshymon in #2854
 * Tweak - Add custom fields to product data structure by @devbodaghe in #2836
 * Fix - Multiple issues with Fixed FB Attribute Syncing by @vinkmeta in #2860

-= 3.3.1 - 2024-12-06 =
-* Fix - Sale price effective date by @vinkmeta in #2809
-* Fix - Sync stock quantity when available by @mshymon in #2811
-* Fix - Sync product GTIN when available by @mshymon in #2810